redhat-apac-stp/rosa-with-api-gateway-private-integration/README.md

 	curl -Lk http://echo.example.com/echo  --resolve echo.example.com:80:${NLB_IP} --resolve echo.example.com:${NLB_IP}

 This time the x-forwarded-for and x-real-ip should match the IP address of the node that the pod is running on.

+To create an API Gateway private integration go to API Gateway from the AWS console and first create a VPC link.
+Select VPC link for HTTP APIs.
+Enter any name and select the VPC hosting the ROSA cluster.
+Select the subnet hosting the NLB (you should be able to figure this out based on the client_address returned in the output from the previous step).
+Select the security group that is contains the text openshift-operators/my-nginx-ingress-controller in the description.

+Whilst the VPC link is being created start building the API Gateway instance.
+Select HTTP API as the type and give it a name and go directly to review and create (other bits will be added post-buid).

+Under the develop drop-down select routes.
+For the method select ANY and change the path from / to /{proxy+}.
+After the route is created, select it and then the attach integration option.
+Select create and attach integration and the route displayed should be ANY /{proxy+}.
+For the integration target choose private resource.
+For the integration details select ALB/NLB and choose the ARN corresponding to the internal-facing NLB created earlier.
+Choose the TCP 443 listener and the VPC link created.